ExCL-Docs/excl-user-docs/system-overview/README.md

 ### General Interactive Login Use

-These nodes can be access with ssh, and are availible for general interactive use.
+These nodes can be access with ssh, and are available for general interactive use.

 | Host        | Base Resources  | Specialized Resources      | Notes                                                           |
 | ----------- | --------------- | -------------------------- | --------------------------------------------------------------- |